Oil falls on concerns of faltering economic growth to hit demand - Up News Info

 “There are growing expectations that the high prices for gas and thermal coal are likely to boost demand for alternative fuels such as diesel and fuel oil,” ANZ Research analysts said in a note.

-They also estimated that gasoline stockpiles rose about 100,000 barrels, while distillate inventories, which include diesel, heating oil and jet fuel, dropped by about 1 million barrels.

-Data from the American Petroleum Institute, an industry group, is due at 4:30 p.m.
-EDT (2030 GMT) on Wednesday and from the U.S. Energy Information Administration on Thursday.

-(Reporting by Sonali Paul in Melbourne and Florence Tan in Singapore; Editing by Christian Schmollinger)
+(Additional reporting by Sonali Paul in Melbourne and Florence Tan in Singapore; Editing by Robert Birsel and Emelia Sithole-Matarise)